 The IPA has been repeatedly and heavily criticised by national and international human rights bodies including the Greek Ombudsman, the Greek National Commission for Human Rights (GNCHR), UNHCR and several civil society organisations.
-It has been categorised inter alia as an attempt to lower protection standards and create unwarranted procedural and substantive hurdles for people seeking international protection.
+It has been categorised, inter alia, as an attempt to lower protection standards and create unwarranted procedural and substantive hurdles for people seeking international protection.
 As noted by UNHCR, the new Law reduces safeguards for people seeking international protection and creates additional pressure on the overstretched capacity of administrative and judicial authorities.
 “As a result, asylum seekers may be easily excluded from the process without having their international protection needs adequately assessed.
 This may expose them to the risk of refoulement”.

-Four months after the entry into force of the new law, the Ministry of Migration and Asylum submitted on 10 April 2020, a bill entitled “Improvement of migration legislation”, aiming at speeding up asylum procedures and at “responding to practical challenges in the implementation of the law”.
+On 10 April 2020, four months after the entry into force of the new law, the Ministry of Migration and Asylum submitted a bill entitled “Improvement of migration legislation”, aiming at speeding up asylum procedures and at “responding to practical challenges in the implementation of the law”.
 The proposed amendment further weakens basic guarantees for persons in need of protection.
 Inter alia, the draft law increases the number of applications which can be rejected as manifestly unfounded and introduces a set of provisions that can lead to arbitrary detention of asylum seekers and third country nationals.
-The draft law has been adopted by the Parliament on 9 May 2020, despite concerns of human rights bodies, including the Council of Europe Commissioner for Human Rights and civil society organizations.
+The draft law was adopted by the Parliament on 9 May 2020, despite concerns from human rights bodies, including the Council of Europe Commissioner for Human Rights and civil society organizations.
 Further amendments were introduced by L. 4825/2021 voted in in September 2021.

 First instance procedure